basnijholt/home-assistant-streamdeck-yaml-addon/README.md

 To install the add-on, follow these steps:

-1. Click the Home Assistant My button below to open the add-on on your Home Assistant instance.
+1. Click the Home Assistant "My ADD-ON" button below to open the add-on on your Home Assistant instance.

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]